Home Podcasts People Who Read People: A Behavior and Psychology Podcast

 From body language bullshit to behavior science, with Vincent Denault Mar 12, 2026 3995 Vincent Denault once believed he was learning how to read people’s hidden thoughts through analyzing body language.
 As a young lawyer in Quebec, he attended behavior analysis and “synergology” trainings that promised the ability to detect lies and determine hidden thoughts from small gestures and movements.
 But after digging into the research, he realized much of what he’d been taught wasn't true.

-Con man Chase Hughes' military record versus his grandiose claims Mar 3, 2026 5352 How does someone who makes wildly grandiose claims about mind control, interrogation mastery, neuroscience credentials, and secret military psychology operations gain more than 1.5 million YouTube subscribers—and land appearances on shows like Joe Rogan and Diary of a CEO—without anyone vetting his story?
+Con man Chase Hughes' actual military record versus his grandiose claims Mar 3, 2026 5352 How does someone who makes wildly grandiose claims about mind control, interrogation mastery, neuroscience credentials, and secret military psychology operations gain more than 1.5 million YouTube subscribers—and land appearances on shows like Joe Rogan and Diary of a CEO—without anyone vetting his story?
 I’m joined by ex-CIA officer and fraud-exposer Kent Clizbe (kentclizbe.com), and we take a ha

 Recommended